 Homework, times tables, number bonds and spellings

-Children will receive one piece of homework a week; English, science or maths.
-Homework will be issued on a Tuesday afternoon and is expected to be back in the following Tuesday morning.
+Children will receive one piece of homework a week; English, Maths or Topic.
+Homework will be issued on a Wednesday afternoon and is expected to be back in the following Wednesday morning.
 This gives the children the whole week to learn their spellings and to complete the homework to the best of their ability.
-It is also expected that children read at home daily, and practice their number bonds to 10 and 20, and times tables regularly.
+It is also expected that children read at home 4-5 times a week, and practice their number bonds to 10 and 20, and times tables regularly.

-Websites to help with learning number bonds and times tables (from Miss Holliday)
+Websites to help with learning number bonds and times tables;

 Remember to practice missing number calculations such as 100 – ? = 30 and ? x 4 = 20.